ConsolidatedSky/NEFARAM/README.md

 Children are disabled by default, if you want to reenable them like for the aretino quest go to MCM > Sex Lab - Sexual Fame > Base Settings > Uncheck disable children.

-Feel free to edit the MCMs of mods, most do not pose issues apart from gameplay and balance changes, but do so at your own risk, for example if you reenable decapitations in violens you have a 50% chance to also decapitate your game when you decapitate someone (CTD)
+Feel free to edit the MCMs of mods, most do not pose issues apart from gameplay and balance changes, but do so at your own risk, for example if you reenable decapitations in Violens you will crash :)

 Save often but not too much : avoid saving during combat or just before you load through a door.
 F5 now does a full save.

-### DONE !
-You can save and never have to do this again !
-Unless you update the list of course ;) .
-You should be fine even changing your race if you want to.
+### You're DONE !
+You can finally play :)

-## Resources
+## Resources and tips
 Keyboard layout (Also middle mouse to change camera shoulder, Mouse4 for blocking even while dual wielding or unarmed):
 ![alt text](https://github.com/ConsolidatedSky/NEFARAM/blob/main/NEFARAM_0_1_Keyboard.png)

 HUD layout information :
 ![alt text](https://github.com/ConsolidatedSky/NEFARAM/blob/main/hudinfo.jpg)

 Tawoba books : you dont need the books to craft the armors anymore, you only need the perks corresponding to the material, except for the thalmor variant which the book is at the same place as the orginal elven one.
+In fact I removed most books for armors : you usually need just the right smithing perk and sometimes a quest completed (Stormcloak gear if you join the stormcloaks, Brotherhood bandoliers if you join them etc...).

+If you have some devian't take off talk to blacksmiths or to jailmasters in city jails.

+Unless you want to use BOTH Devious Followers and Submissive Lola (hardcore), you can disable a follower as devious in the DF MCM.

 ## Known Bugs
-You should not have too many CTDs execpt in dense NPC areas however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).
+You should not have too many CTDs except in dense NPC areas however as I couldnt test thoroughly all the quests I put in there, so there might be some bugs there (especially the loverlab quests, full of good ideas but the execution is variable).

 Fighting with the arms bound has funky animations because Devious Devices was made for FNIS and this modlist uses Nemesis.